What is domain branding?

 4. Bias towards .com

-Cognitive fluency dictates that we should go with something easy, that people have an association with, and .com is still the primary TLD.
+Cognitive fluency dictates that we should go with something easy that people associate with, and .com is still the primary TLD.
 If you want to build up a very brandable domain that can do well, you want a .com.
-Probably, eventually, if you are very successful, you’re going to have to try and go capture it anyway, and so I would bias you to get it if you can.
+Probably, eventually, if you are very successful, you’re going to have to try and capture it anyway, and so I would bias you to get it if you can.

 If it’s unavailable, my suggestion would be to go with the .net, .co, or a known ccTLD.
 Those are your best bets.
 A known ccTLD might be something like .ca in Canada or .it in Italy.